 If you cannot get to a vet right away, confine your dog to a crate or small area.
 Provide plenty of soft padding and try to keep your dog from moving too much.
 Any movement of the fracture will be very painful for the dog.
 If tolerated, you can apply an ice pack covered with a cloth or towel to the injury for 10-15 minutes in order to reduce swelling.

 Never give pain medications to your dog without specific instructions from your vet.
 This includes over-the-counter human pain meds as they can be toxic to dogs.

 The recommended treatment for your dog's broken bone will depend on the severity, type, and location of the fracture.

 When you arrive at the vet, the staff will obtain some information about your dog's history and details about the injury.
-The veterinarian will perform an examination and recommend radiographs of the area.
-Your vet will likely give pain medications right after the exam to offer some relief.
+The veterinarian will perform an examination and recommend radiographs of the limb.
+Your vet will likely give pain medications right after the exam to offer pain relief.

 If a fracture is present, it will be seen on the radiographs.
 Your dog may need to be sedated for the radiographs to avoid additional pain during the movement of the affected limb.
 Sedation will also enable vet techs and assistants to get the best images possible.

 Your vet will interpret the radiographs and possibly send them to a radiologist for a detailed review.
 The vet will discuss the type of fracture and available treatment options.